-Once the CPS investigation begins what is your role as a parent?
+Once the CPS investigation begins, what is your role as a parent?

-As soon as aCPS case worker receives an assignment from their supervisor he or she will most likely contact you and attempt to set up a time to interview you and anyone else deemed relevant or a person with knowledge of the alleged act of neglect or abuse.
+As soon as the CPScase worker receives an assignment from their supervisor, he or she will most likely contact you and attempt to set up a time to interview you.
+Anyone else deemed relevant or a person with knowledge of the alleged act of neglect or abuse.